Br1CM/JobScraper/README.md

 - **Automated Login**
   Logs into each site (e.g. LinkedIn) using credentials stored in a `.env` file.
-- **Dynamic Filtering**
+- **Filtering**
-  Applies custom filters (keywords, locations, remote/on-site preferences) to only capture the jobs you care about.
+  Applies predetermined filters (keywords, locations, remote/on-site preferences) to only capture the jobs that appear based on that search.
+- **Data Extraction**
+  Scrolls through the possible job offers to extract desired information regarding the job offers.
+Moves to different pages to captura all the job listings for the search
 - **Result Export**
   Saves filtered job listings (title, company, location, link).